Emmanuel Baptist Church

 SECTION 2 – ADMISSION

-Any person seeking membership in Emmanuel Baptist Church shall be recommended by the Pastor and/or Deacons after he/she has satisfied them as to the genuineness of his/her profession and purpose.
+Any person seeking membership in Emmanuel Baptist Church shall be recommended by the elders after he/she has satisfied them as to the genuineness of his/her profession and purpose.
 Each candidate for membership shall give his/her testimony of salvation to the church in assembly and shall be received into the fellowship by the vote of the congregation in one of the following ways:

 1. Profession of faith in the Lord Jesus Christ followed by baptism; or

 2. Statement of experience of regeneration, if already baptized as a believer; or

 - On the promise of a letter of recommendation from another Church which affirms the same fundamentals of the faith held by Emmanuel Baptist Church, in its defense of the once delivered faith; or

 4. Restoration, if having been excluded from the membership of Emmanuel Baptist Church, and upon confession of his/her errors, giving satisfactory evidence of repentance.